TonicAI/condenser/README.md

 `excluded_tables`: Tables that will be excluded from the subset.
 The table will exist in the output, but contain no rows.
 The value is a JSON array of strings, of the form `"<schema>.<table>"` for Postgres and `"<database>.<table>"` for MySQL.

+`upstream_filters`: Additional filtering to be applied to tables during upstream subsetting.
+Upstream subsetting happens when a row is imported, and there are rows with foreign keys to that row.
+The subsetter then greedily grabs as many rows from the database as it can, based on the rows already imported.
+If you don't want such greedy behavior you can impose additional filters with this option.
+This is an advanced feature, you probably won't need for your first subsets.
+The value is a JSON array of JSON objects.
+See `example-config.json` for details.

 `fk_augmentation`: Additional foreign keys that, while not represented as constraints in the database, are logically present in the data.
 Foreign keys listed in `fk_augmentation` are unioned with the foreign keys provided by constraints in the database. `fk_augmentation` is useful when there are foreign keys existing in the data, but not represented in the database.
 The value is a JSON array of JSON objects.
 See `example-config.json` for details.

 `dependency_breaks`: An array containg a JSON object with *"fk_table"* and *"target_table"* fields of table relationships to be ignored in order to break cycles